-Mitsubishi models are covered by one of the auto industry’s best warranties.
-Mitsubishi’s warranty lasts longer than for most brands, yet car buyers are today financing their cars for an average of nearly six years and keeping them for an average of seven (and some up to 15 years).
-So, it makes sense to think about the merits of an extended warranty.
+Mitsubishi models are covered by one of the auto industry's best warranties.
+Mitsubishi warranty coverage includes five years of bumper-to-bumper coverage and ten years of powertrain coverage.
+This is longer than most brands offer, yet car buyers often finance their vehicles for an average of nearly six years and keep them for an average of seven (and some up to fifteen years).

 In This Article: